joanjcaceres/ETH_Quantum_Hackhaton_2025/Challenge.md

 ### From Wigner to Probabilities

-Before starting, make sure to review the accompanying theoretical notes, where we show that:Recall that the Wigner function can be interpreted as the expectation value of a **displaced parity measurement**:
+Before starting, make sure to review the accompanying theoretical notes, where we show that the Wigner function can be interpreted as the expectation value of a **displaced parity measurement**:

 $$
 W(\alpha) = \frac{2}{\pi}\text{Tr}[D(\alpha)PD^\dagger(\alpha)]